ABOUT HORIZON POWER SYSTEMS

 Why do Capstone Microturbines require less maintenance than other turbines and internal combustion engines?

-They have only 1 moving part (no spark plugs, valves, camshaft, hoses, connecting rods, etc) and patented air-bearing technology that doesn’t require oil or coolants.
-The result is ‘set-it-and-forget-it’ power.
+They have only 1 moving part (no spark plugs, valves, camshaft, hoses, connecting rods, etc.) and are oil-free.

 What maintenance is required?

 Under normal operating conditions, an air filter change is recommended after the first 8,000 hours of operation, with routine maintenance typically following every 8,000 hours.
 Factory engine servicing is recommended after 40,000 hours of intermittent or continuous use.

 What are NOx emissions of a natural gas Capstone Microturbine?

 9 ppm (parts per million) NOx or less.
 A typical reciprocating engine emits about 50 ppm NOx.
 Microturbines also produce extremely low levels of CO, volatile organic compounds, and particulate matter.